 Ask your doctor what the miscarriage rate is for CVS in the unit where you will be treated.
 The chance of miscarriage may be slightly lower if CVS is carried out by someone who is very experienced at the procedure.

 Infection can, rarely, occur after CVS.
 Less than 1 in 1,000 women who have CVS will develop a serious infection.
 Infection can be caused by a number of things - for example, in transabdominal CVS:

 - By injury to your bowel with the needle used so that germs that are normally contained inside the bowel escape.

-- By germs that are present on the skin of your tummy (abdomen) travelling along the track of the needle into your abdomen or womb (uterus).
+- By germs that are present on the skin of your tummy (abdomen) travelling along the track of the needle into your tummy or womb (uterus).

-- By germs that are present on the ultrasound probe or in the ultrasound gel travelling along the track of the needle into your abdomen or womb.
+- By germs that are present on the ultrasound probe or in the ultrasound gel travelling along the track of the needle into your tummy or womb.

-And in transcervical CVS, infection may be possible if germs enter with the biopsy forceps or fine tube that is passed through the neck of your womb (your cervix).
+And after transcervical CVS, infection may be possible if germs enter with the biopsy forceps or fine tube that is passed through the neck of your womb (your cervix).

-Symptoms of infection can include high temperature (fever), tenderness of your abdomen and contractions of your womb.
+Symptoms of infection can include high temperature (fever), tenderness of your tummy and contractions of your womb.